-Science falls under the CSET: Single Subject and once you pass a Single Subject test; you are qualified to teach in middle and secondary school level.
+Science falls under the Single Subject and once you pass this test; you are qualified to teach in middle and secondary school level.
 Under Science itself, there are two sub-categories- General Science and Specialized Science and since Science is a vast subject, subject specializations are available.
 The subjects available for specializations are Biology/ Life Science, Chemistry, Earth and Planetary Science and Physics.

 The General Science category consists of three subtests, subtest I and II cover the General Science areas and Subtest III covers the specialized subject area.
 In case of the Specialized Science category, there are two subtests, III and IV and both cover the specialized subject areas.

-The Details You Must Know about the Physics CSET
+Details You Must Know about the Physics Test

-Physics is one of the subjects available for you for specializations.
+Physics is one of the subjects available in the Science test.

-Both multiple-choice questions and constructed-response type questions are administered in the Physics CSET.
+Both multiple-choice questions and constructed-response type questions are asked.